yosevu/learn-kikamba/appendix/phrases.md

 # Other
 - Kũkwatya - to trap/kupata kuelewa
-- niniaandikiye - I wrot
+- niniaandikiye - I wrote
 - Kũilyi ata - how is it?

 # Review
 - kusaa - ?
 - maKunaa - do
 - musivi waku u ũ

+Nenge manzi - sperm/water